MagnoElMagnifico/blog/README.md

 The HTML, CSS and JS were all created by me, I am not using a _theme_.

 # TODOs
-- In the categories bar, add a view for the subcategories when the list is too large.
-  - Position the subcategory right
+- Position the subcategory right in the header dropdown
-- Improving hovering effects
-  - Header img hovering

 ## When adding content:
 - Add proper social media links